matrix-org/matrix-spec-proposals/proposals/2758-textual-id-grammar.md

    the Java Package Naming conventions of using a reversed domain name, for example `com.example.identifier`.

-This grammar is indented for use entirely by internal identifiers, and *not* for user-visible strings.
+This grammar is intended for use entirely by internal identifiers, and *not* for user-visible strings.

 ### Rationale